 wortundtat engagement in Southeast Africa

-Tanzania is one of the world's poorest countries: with regard to the so-called Human Development Index (HDI)* of the United Nations, the country ranks in 151st place of 183 (Germany: rank 22 - as at 2009).
+Tanzania is one of the world’s poorest countries: with regard to the so-called Human Development Index (HDI)* of the United Nations, the country ranks in 159st place of 187 (Germany: rank 6).
 If viewed in isolation, the south of the country would occupy an even worse rank.